 Normally, if you would like to enter the monument, with the option to climb the stairs to its observation deck, it is opened on weekends and holidays from Memorial Day weekend until late June from 8:30 a.m. to 4 p.m. (staff permitting).

-At the present time [per July 2016 NJ DEP Parks announcement] access to the base of the monument is restricted until further notice due to hazardous conditions.
-Please contact the park office for further updates
+At the present time interior access to the top of the monument is restricted until further notice due to COVID restrictions, together with the Park Office and the Interpretative Center.

 Pet Friendly Notes